matheusb432/cpp-course/notes/01-fundamentals.md

 # C++ Fundamentals 🎮

-- Prefer ‘\n’ over std::endl when outputting text to the console, as endl flushes the buffer after inserting a line break
+- Prefer `\n` over `std::endl` when outputting text to the console, as `endl` flushes the buffer after inserting a line break

-- The assignment operator returns the value it assigned to, so "x = 5" returns 5.
+- The assignment operator returns the value it assigned to, so `x = 5` returns 5.

 ## The main() function